ARJE is a professional association of dedicated educators and leaders who are passionate about Reform Jewish education.

 - Learn from Jewish education scholars at professional gatherings, via webinars and through sharing the latest research findings.

-- Engage with peers in a welcoming, supportive community that offers guidance, encouragement, ideas and mentoring—in-person and online, through listservs and social media.
+- Engage with peers in a creative, supportive, community that offers guidance, encouragement, and inspiration.

 ARJE leaders bring the perspectives, interests, and concerns of Jewish educators to the Reform movement and to the Jewish world by: